jrremlinger/LC_ToxicOmega_Tools/README.md

 <details>
   <summary><h3>He/Heal/Save Optional: (Player Target)</h3></summary>

 Fully refills a player's health and stamina.
-Will save a player if they are currently in a kill animation with Snare Fleas, Forest Giants, or Masked Players.
+Will save a player if they are currently in a kill animation with an enemy.
 If the target player is dead, they will be revived at the ship's terminal.

 Arguments:
-* Player Target (Default: Self): Only supports player name/client ID (enemy ID not supported yet).
+* Player Target (Default: Self): Only supports player name/client ID.

 Example: "heal John" will heal a player whose name starts with (or is) John.
 </details>